Tietgen-ITU/SEC-Mandatory-Exercise-02/Report.md

 In order for them both to have a dice roll then the above happens twice.
 After that, they compare the rolls and decides who wins(Which you can see in the output).

-The TLS is create with a self-signed CA Certificate which have signed the server certificate.
+The TLS is created with a self-signed CA Certificate which have signed the server certificate.
+The creation of certificates can be found in `assets/certificates/gen_cert.sh`.